remy/mit-license/README.md

 ### Themes

 If you've got an eye for design (or like me: not): you can contribute a theme by adding a CSS file to the `themes` directory.
+You can use the latest CSS technologies since they are automatically polyfilled.
 The default theme is simple and clean, but you can add your own as you like.

 To use a theme, add the `theme` property to your `user.json` file, for example: